ABCxFF/diepindepth/protocol/incoming.md

 ## **`0x0B` PoW Challenge Packet**

 The packet that initiates the Proof of Work convos that are active throughout the connection.
+Response is an outgoing [`0x0A` pow solve packet](./outgoing.md#0x0a-pow-solve-packet).
 More info on how PoW works [here](/protocol/pow.md)

 Format:
 > `0B vu(difficulty) stringNT(prefix)`